Southampton-RSG/2021-11-1-socobio-crs/prerequisites.md

 #### Mac OS X

-Nano is provided as part of the Mac OS X base install.
+Nano is already installed as part of the Mac OS X base install.

 ## Git